jacopofar/dsr-db/docker/slides.md

   *container* (sometimes called *jail*)
 * Can be used during development and/or production
 * Prevents apps access to the "real" filesystem, network and processes
-* Allows reproducible build and execution (no *works on my machine* ™)
+* Allows reproducible build and execution (no <u>*works on my machine* ™</u>)
-* Available for macOS and Windows using a virtual machine
+* Available for macOS and Windows, in that case it runs a Linux virtual machine
-* There is also a native Docker for Windows, but is not that common
+* There is also a native Docker for Windows, but it is not that common

 ---